jon-mah/influenzaMarkov/Scripts/README.md

 This script takes in two `FASTA` sequences, and notes the differences by site.
 I'm thinking we could do this recursively instead of having to annotate differences by hand, because that would suck.

 For example, if `fastaOne` was 'FSYC' and `fastaTwo` was 'FSLC', then the difference would be `Y --> L` at index 3.
 This is accomplished by using a 20 x 20 matrix, where the indexing of row, column indicates a transition from 'row' to 'column'.

+*   markovChain (roughly finished)

+Takes sequences in and array and outputs a probability matrix.